wutingting0829/hotfix_repair/README.md

 ## Important
-I set open_api_key to .env, but I removed it for security reasons, so remember to set your own key!
+* I set open_api_key to .env, but I removed it for security reasons, so remember to set your own key!
+* `Main code in main.py`